 Cybercrime is an expensive problem for the healthcare industry.
 The average healthcare data breach costs an estimated $6.5 million and roughly $429 per patient record.
 Stolen protected health information (PHI) can be a dozen times more valuable on the black market than credit card information.
 One-third of all data breaches in the U.S. occur in hospitals, with the average incidence affecting 25,575 records.

 HIPAA Protected Health Information Responsibilities

-Implementing and maintaining high levels of cybersecurity is not only possible for healthcare providers but also necessary, especially because patients who trust their health systems to protect their data likely receive better outcomes.
+Implementing and maintaining high levels of cybersecurity is possible for healthcare providers and also necessary, especially because patients who trust their health systems to protect their data likely receive better outcomes.
 Specifically, healthcare entities tasked with creating, receiving or transmitting PHI are required to comply with the Security Rule of the Health Insurance Portability and Accountability Act and its administrative, physical and technical safeguards.